 By 1956 UNHCR was facing its first major emergency, the outpouring of refugees when Soviet forces crushed the Hungarian Revolution.
 Any expectation that UNHCR would become unnecessary has never resurfaced.
 In the 1960s, the decolonization of Africa produced the first of that continent's numerous refugee crises needing UNHCR intervention.
 Over the following two decades, UNHCR had to help with displacement crises in Asia and Latin America.
 By the end of the century there were fresh refugee problems in Africa and, turning full circle, new waves of refugees in Europe from the series of wars in the Balkans.

 In 1954, the new organization won the Nobel Peace Prize for its ground-breaking work in helping the refugees of Europe.
 Its mandate had just been extended until the end of the decade.
 More than a quarter century later, UNHCR received the 1981 award for what had become worldwide assistance to refugees, with the citation noting the political obstacles facing the organization.
-From only 34 staff members when UNHCR was founded, it now has 6,650 national and international members of staff, including 740 in UNHCR's Geneva headquarters.
-The agency works in 118 countries, with staff based in 108 main locations such as regional and branch offices and 151 often remote sub-offices and field offices.
+From only 34 staff members when UNHCR was founded, it now has 11,517 national and international members of staff who work in a total of 128 countries all over the world.

-The budget has grown from US$300,000 in its first year to more than US$2 billion in 2009.
-UNHCR now deals with 34.4 million people of concern to UNHCR: 14.4 million internally displaced people, 10.5 million refugees, 2 million returnees, 6.6 million stateless people and more than 800,000 asylum seekers.
-An organization with a three-year mandate to solve the problem of refugees will soon be celebrating its 60th anniversary, aware that the humanitarian needs are unlikely to disappear. (www.unhcr.org)
+The budget has grown from US$300,000 in its first year to US$ 7.7 billion in 2017.
+UNHCR now deals with 68.5 million people of concern to UNHCR: 40 million internally displaced people, 25.4 million refugees, , 3.1 million asylum seekers.